St Nicholas CE Primary School

 If the school identifies a child as having special educational needs we will consult parents to discuss the type of special educational need they may have and any support that we feel they may require.
 We work with parents to achieve the best progress and development of each child.
 Parents are kept fully informed at all times and are included in any decisions taken concerning their child.

-The Special Needs Coordinator (SENCO) at St Nicholas is currently Mrs Julie Batten.
+The Special Needs Coordinator (SENCO) at St Nicholas is currently Mrs Elise Keymer whilst Mrs Patricia Chandler is on maternity leave.
 Please contact the office at St Nicholas for further information and a copy of our SEN policy.

 More Able Pupils

 Our aim is that all pupils are provided with the optimum opportunity to develop their full potential.
 More able pupils are identified and provision is made to support and promote that aim.

 We love to get out and about and research shows that children learn much better when they are actively involved in their learning.
 We aim to make our curriculum as creative as possible with each topic involving a ‘wow’ factor which is usually a trip to somewhere exciting and engaging or a visit from someone from the local community.

 We value the crucial educational partnership between home and school.
 Homework is just one of the ways in which we seek to foster this partnership.